nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.
 Adding tag(s) to a task: `addTagTask`

-You can add tag(s) to a task, so that you can better organise your tasks.
+You can add tag(s) to a task, so that you can better organise your task list.

 <h4>Format:</h4>